brianshumate/a-little-coffee-guidebook/brewing-techniques/aeropress.md

 </small>

-Over the course of approximately 20 seconds, slowly and gently press the plunger down on the Aeropress until you're squeezing against the coffee grounds.
+Over the course of approximately 20 seconds, slowly and gently press the plunger down on the AeroPress until you're squeezing against the coffee grounds.

 Top off the cup with remaining hot water, stir the coffee, and introduce your additives (if that's your thing).